nathanejohnson/EProfileFileLogRoute/README.md

+#Yii extension for logging profiling data to a file.

 This is mostly a copy and paste of CProfileLogRoute, but instead of extending CWebRoute, it extends CFileLogRoute.

 Logs time / date stamps with millisecond precision.

 ##Requirements